Biosimilars – What You Need to Know – for Providers

 - Biosimilars can save money for the health system.

 - Biologic drugs are very expensive to the health system.
-In 2016, Canada spent more than $3.6 billion on these drugs.
+In 2018, Canada spent approximately $6.7 billion on all biologics.

 - Biosimilars can be sold at a much lower price than the reference biologic.